MediaRon/wp-presenter-pro/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 3.1.1 =
+Added style attributes to the HTML block attribute for immense flexibility.
+Fixed transitions on horizontal and vertical slides.

 = 3.1.0 =
 Added gradient selector to options (Requires Gutenberg 7.3+).
 Fixed background clearing invalidating on several blocks.
 Added HTML block, which allows you to input fragments.
 Changing verbiage of slides to presentations.
 Added fragment option to list item blocks.